 For what reasons can an employee take leave under the NJFLA?

-Under the NJFLA, an employee may take leave to care for a newborn child, a newly adopted child or a family member (child, parent, spouse, or civil-union partner) with a serious health condition.
+Under the NJFLA, an employee may take leave to care for a newborn child, a newly adopted child or a family member (child, parent, parent-in-law, sibling, grandparent, grandchild, spouse, domestic partner, civil-union partner, or any other individual related by blood to the employee, and any other individual that the employee shows to have a close association with the employee which is the equivalent of a family relationship) with a serious health condition.
 For the purposes of the NJFLA, a serious health condition is an illness, injury, impairment, or physical or mental condition which requires inpatient care in a hospital or other medical facility, or continuing treatment or supervision by a healthcare provider.

 What is the duration of leave available under the NJFLA?